nevwalkalone/Artificial-Intelligence-2020-2021-/README.md

 For a full overview it is highly suggested that you read:

-- [Project Assignment](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/assignment-report/project-assignment.pdf), that has all the details about the game rules and what exactly was requested.
+- [Project Assignment](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/assignment-report/project-assignment.pdf), that contains all the details about the game rules and what exactly was requested.
-- [Project Report](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/assignment-report/project-report.pdf), that has all the details about the algorithm implementation and the analysis of the code.
+- [Project Report](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/assignment-report/project-report.pdf), that contains all the details about the algorithm implementation and the analysis of the code.

 ## Dependencies